wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/document-message.md

 Let's investigate the elements of the configuration in detail.

-- Proxy Service - The proxy service takes requests and forwards them to the backend service, abstracting the routing logic from the client.
-In this example scenario, the proxy service just forwards requests to the backend service following the Document Message EIP style.
+- Proxy Service - The proxy service receives requests and forwards them to the backend service, abstracting the routing logic from the client.
+In this example scenario, the proxy service simply forwards requests to the backend service following the Document Message EIP style.

 ## Set up the sample scenario